 In the Lyft app, if you experience an emergency such as an accident, or if you feel your personal safety is in danger, Lyft recommends that you dial 911 or your local non-emergency number.
 They do have a critical response team that is available 24 hours a day, seven days a week from a “call me.” button in the app.

 The legal requirements Oklahoma rideshare companies and drivers must obey

 Both drivers and rideshare companies are obligated to protect their customers.

 - Drivers who injure their paying customers.
-If they fail to follow the traffic laws, fails to slow down during bad weather, or fail to drive defensively, they should be held accountable for their negligence
+If a driver fails to follow the traffic laws, fails to slow down during bad weather, or fails to drive defensively, they should be held accountable for their negligence.

 - Rideshare companies’ duty to paying customers.
 Uber and Lyft are generally not liable for the actions of their drivers because their drivers are not employees.
-Uber and Lyft must, though, take steps to ensure that the public is protected.
+Uber and Lyft must take steps to ensure that the public is protected.
 Rideshare companies must:

 - Conduct background checks on their drivers.
 This includes confirming that the driver has a valid license and that the driver has a safe driving record.

 - Update the background checks.
 If a rideshare company receives information that a driver has a DMV violation or has been in an accident, the rideshare business must reevaluate whether their driver should be allowed to continue taking passengers